-Hannibal Buress | Stand-Up Comedy Database | Dead-Frog - A Comedy Blog
+Hannibal Buress | Stand-Up Comedy Database | Dead-Frog

 In an interview with Esquire in early 2011, Chris Rock stated that Buress was the next big stand-up, describing him as “The illegitimate son of Mitch Hedberg.”

-Along with touring nationally, Buress hosts a free weekly stand-up comedy show at Brooklyn’s The Knitting Factory on the Sunday nights he’s in New York.
+Even while turning nationally, for a long time Buress hosted a free weekly stand-up comedy show at Brooklyn’s The Knitting Factory on Sunday.
+He returned there recently when the venue closed for a final show.